ember-learn/deprecation-app/content/ember/v5/deprecate-array-prototype-extensions.md

 <Foo @bar={{get @list '0.name'}} />
 ```

-You can also use fixer provided by [`ember-template-lint/no-array-prototype-extensions`](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-array-prototype-extensions.md).
+You can also leverage fixers provided by [`ember-template-lint/no-array-prototype-extensions`](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-array-prototype-extensions.md).

+#### Used in js
-If the `firstObject` and `lastObject` are used in js files and you used them in an observable way, you will need to convert the array to `@tracked` or `TrackedArray`.
+If the `firstObject` and `lastObject` are used in js files and you used them in an observable way, you will need to convert the accessors to `@tracked` array or `TrackedArray`.

 Before
 ```js